tanasebutcaru/v-pure-tooltip/README.md

 ## Configuration notes
 - Use only one configuration method: modifiers or object literals.
 There's no support for a combination of these two.
 - When using object literals or modifiers with Vue data variable, any update on these will trigger an update within the directive.
-- VPureTip can handle any Balloon.css features.
+- VPureTooltip can handle any Balloon.css features.
 - For more visual effects please visit the awesome [Balloon.css](https://github.com/kazzkiq/balloon.css) library and its demo page.

 ## License
-The code is available under the [MIT license](https://github.com/tbutcaru/v-pure-tip/blob/master/README.md).
+The code is available under the [MIT license](https://github.com/tbutcaru/v-pure-tooltip/blob/master/README.md).